THE "IVONNE" CASE

 “The waiter told me earlier that you’re the one who runs the show round here.”

 “Let’s cut to the chase!
-If all you want is a quickie, fifty euros will sort it out!”
+If all you want is 'to make you a line', fifty euros will sort it out!”

 “I always say… ‘Why pay for something you can get for free?’”